marc2332/freya/book/src/guides/testing.md

 # Testing

-Freya comes with a special testing renderer that let's you run your component in a headless environment.
+Freya comes with a special testing renderer (`freya-testing`)that let's you run your component in a headless environment.
 This will let you write unit tests for your components.

 ## Getting started

-This will launch a state-less component and assert that it renders a label with the text "Hello World!".
-Just like the normal renderer, you have a launch function where you pass your component.
-This will return you a set of utilities for you to interact with the component.
+You can use the `launch_test` function to launch your component in a headless environment, it will also return you a set of utilities for you to interact with the component.

+For example, this will launch a state-less component and assert that it renders a label with the text `"Hello World!"`.

 ```rust
 #[tokio::test]